Central Arkansas Sugar Bears play in ASUN Tournament against the Lipscomb Bisons

 Conway, Arkansas; Tuesday, 7:30 p.m.
 EDT

-The Sugar Bears are 16-3 against ASUN opponents and 6-5 in non-conference play.
-Central Arkansas ranks second in the ASUN in team defense, giving up 62.0 points while holding opponents to 37.7% shooting.
+The Sugar Bears have gone 16-3 against ASUN opponents, with a 6-5 record in non-conference play.
+Central Arkansas is fifth in the ASUN scoring 69.7 points while shooting 43.4% from the field.

+The Bisons are 13-6 against ASUN teams.
+Lipscomb leads the ASUN scoring 74.9 points per game while shooting 45.0%.

+Central Arkansas averages 69.7 points per game, 1.5 more points than the 68.2 Lipscomb allows.
+Lipscomb averages 9.6 made 3-pointers per game this season, 2.8 more made shots on average than the 6.8 per game Central Arkansas gives up.

 LAST 10 GAMES: Sugar Bears: 8-2, averaging 70.5 points, 32.4 rebounds, 12.0 assists, 5.2 steals and 4.3 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 63.2 points per game.